 or compensate consultants.

-The College of Arts and Sciences has sponsored the following Faculty Development projects for Fall 2013:
+The College of Arts and Sciences recently sponsored the following Faculty Development projects:

 Faculty may apply for travel grant funding to:

-- Attend a scholarly meeting (none of the above categories applicable)
+- Attend a scholarly conference or meeting (none of the above categories apply).